jgordini/Notes/APL Quest -2013/Go Forth and Multiply 2013-8.md

 B
 1. Using the definition of Outer Product we pair up every element from the list on the left with every element from the list on its right.
 2. `⍳⍵ ⍵` Builds a table where every element is a pair of indices.
 3. `×/¨` Multiply Each pair of indices and return the result.
-Multiply Reduction by itself would only give the product of the colums.
+Multiply Reduction by itself would only give the product of the columns.
+C
+1. Multiplying a list of scalers (rank 0)  on the left and pairing with the entire vector (rank 1) `×⍤0 1` on the right.
+2. Using `⍨⍳7` as both right and left argument.
+3. Uses the definition of Outer product applies the [operand](https://aplwiki.com/wiki/Operand "Operand") function on each [element](https://aplwiki.com/wiki/Element "Element") of the left array with each element of the right array.
+D
+1. Build a 7 row table with the numbers 1 to 7.
+2. use cumulative addition to create the multiplication table
+3. `7 7⍴⍳7` [reshapes](https://aplwiki.com/wiki/Reshape) [iota](https://aplwiki.com/wiki/Index_Generator) 7 into a table with 7 rows and 7 columns.
+4. `+⍀` sum [scans](https://aplwiki.com/wiki/Scan) the columns showing each summed iteration E
+1. Tacit equivalent of D.
+2. Recognizes that `⍵,⍵` is duplication or self [concatenation](https://aplwiki.com/wiki/Catenate).  `,⍨`
+F
+1. Build Iota from first principles
+2. Cumulative addition on the reshape of 1 is the equivalent of iota.  `+⍀⍴1`
+3.  `⍤` [Rank](https://aplwiki.com/wiki/Rank_(operator)) applies the long left argument to cells of the right. `+⍀,⍨⍴+⍀⍤⍴∘1` the reshape of 1.
+The [Bind](https://aplwiki.com/wiki/Bind)  `∘` character binds reshape and 1 without a left argument for reshape.
+G
+1. Recognizes that a scaler has a total count of elements of 1 so we can replace 1 with [tally](https://aplwiki.com/wiki/Tally) and then using a horizontal and vertical sum scan to create the table.

 **Without Operators**
 ```APL